The EAGLES Polish Film Awards, Warsaw

 First held in 1985, the annual Warsaw Film Festival is one of the largest events of its kind in Poland.
 It presents the latest and most interesting features and documentaries from around the world, grouped into non-competitive and competitive sections.
-There is an international competition, with a prize of almost EUR 24 000 at the time of going to press, the 1 - 2 competition for first and second films and competitions for innovative films, documentaries and shorts.
-The festival is accompanied by the CentEast Market, a meeting point for professionals interested in Eastern European films.
+There is an international competition, the 1 - 2 competition for first and second films and competitions for innovative films, documentaries and shorts.
+The festival is accompanied by the Warsaw Industry Days, an international industry event addressed both to the Polish and international filmmakers.

 The event is accredited by the International Federation of Film Producers Associations (FIAPF) and is the only Polish A-list film festival.